Ongi kuden: The meaning of Nam(u) Myōhō Renge Kyō

-Nam-myoho-renge-kyo is claimed to be the core practice of Nichiren's teachings, is weighted on heavily with great significance on Ongi-Kuden.
-This Nam-myoho-renge-kyo is explained in Ongi kuden as follows:
+Chanting Nam-myoho-renge-kyo, the core practice of Nichiren's teachings, is weighted on heavily with great significance on Ongi-Kuden.
+Nam-myoho-renge-kyo is explained in Ongi kuden as follows:

 Claims of forgery

 A large number of Nichiren's writings collected and published by Soka Gakkai (called Gosho Zenshu) has been called into question.

 Some scholars have raised doubts about whether these texts were actually authored by Nichiren or approved by him or his associates.
 Additionally, there has been debate over the authorship of Ongi Kuden, which is believed by some to have been compiled by Nikko Shonin rather than Nichiren Daishonin himself.

 The Heibonsha World Encyclopedia states that a growing number of Nichirenist religious and textual writings, including Ongi Kuden, are regarded by some scholars as potentially forgeries.